Calibration and Correctness of Language Models for Code: Discussion

-If using the ROC curve instead, (see~\autoref{fig:dypyroc}), one might cautiously choose a high-confidence threshold such that the FP rate is very low (of course TP rate would be low as well) and thus avoid having to review much code (while also regrettably not receiving as much help from the LLM).
-However, this measure $p_{avg}$ is well-calibrated (see ~\autoref{fig:dypyrely}) allowing a more graduated set of decisions.
-This diagram is well calibrated up to around 90\% confidence, above which it becomes over-confident; fortunately, there are relatively few samples (around 1.5\% of the data) at this high level.
-Therefore, for most of the confidence scale, a user could simply look at the confidence level, and get a very good idea of how likely the code is to be correct, and make a graduated set of decisions about the increasing level of scrutiny required as the model's confidence decreases.
-This provides an illustration of the greater benefit provided a well-calibrated measure (high Skill level, low ECE) over one that is just providing a good AUC; the latter does not allow such graduated deployment of quality-control effort.

-User studies, and perhaps training, would be helpful, as developers learn to use calibrated probabilities in decision-making.
+If we didn't have a well-calibrated model, we might very cautiously accept only those completions that are generated at a very high-confidence threshold; here, the FP rate could be low (of course TP rate would be low as well).
+While this may lower the risk of bad code, it also regrettably reduces the available help from the LLM.
+However, a well-calibrated confidence measure allows a more rational, graduated set of decisions.
+Such a well-calibrated measure is visualized in \autoref{fig:fewshotrely}.
+In this setting, for much of the confidence scale, a user could look at the confidence level, and get a very good idea of how likely the code is to be correct, and make a well-reasoned, situation-specific set of decisions to manage risk, and allocate reviewing resources, based on the model's confidence.
+This provides an illustration of the greater benefit provided a well-calibrated measure (high Skill level, low ECE) over one that is just providing good precision-recall trade-off (or, ROC curve); the latter does not allow such graduated deployment of quality-control effort.
+However, developers would need to learn to use calibrated probabilities in decision-making.

-\paragraph{Beyond simple ``correctness''} In addition to the above uses, which considered a single notion of ``correctness'', one could consider a multi-class correctness prediction task, where the model could indicate the confidence in correctness (the absence of defects) from multiple perspectives: severity of possible defect, the kind of defect (relating to security, integrity, privacy, fairness, \emph{etc}) and defect complexity (indicating the cost or schedule impact of repairs).
+\paragraph{Beyond simple ``correctness''} In addition to the above uses, which considered a single notion of ``correctness'', one could consider a multi-class correctness prediction task, where the model could indicate the confidence in correctness (the absence of defects) from multiple perspectives: severity of possible defect, the kind of defect (relating to security, integrity, privacy, fairness, \etc) and defect complexity (indicating the cost or schedule impact of repairs).
 Drawing an analogy to classical forecasting, this is analogous to not just the probability it will rain, but probability it will be a drizzle or be a drenching thunderstorm.